-- Serving size: All the information on the label about calories and nutrients is for 1 serving.
-If you eat more than 1 serving, you get more calories and nutrients. - Calories: Choose foods that help you get the nutrients you need without going over your daily calorie goal.
-Too many calories leads to weight gain. - Total fat, saturated fat, and trans fat: - Choose foods with less than 5 grams (g) of total fat per serving.
-50 to 75 g per day is a good range for someone who needs to eat 2,000 calories per day.
-Try to pick foods with heart-healthy fats such as monounsaturated and polyunsaturated fats. - Choose foods with less than 3g per serving of saturated fat and trans fat because these are not heart healthy.
-A person who needs to eat 2,000 calories per day should eat no more than 15g of saturated fat and trans fat (combined) in one day. - Read ingredients.
-If a food contains partially hydrogenated oils, then it has trans fat.
-If it has less than half a gram per serving, the label may still say there are no trans fat. - Sodium: Look for foods that are low in sodium.
-Each day, eat less than 2300 mg sodium or the limit set for you by your healthcare team.
-For those with heart disease this may be 1500 mg of sodium a day.
-One way to meet your goal of eating less sodium is to eat: - 400-500 mg each meal (3 meals a day) - 100-200 mg each snack (2 or 3 snacks each day) - Total carbohydrate and sugars: If you have high triglycerides, choose foods with less than 30g total carbohydrate and less than 15g sugars per serving. - Dietary fiber: Aim to get 25 to 30g of dietary fiber each day.
+- Serving size: The information on the label is for 1 serving.
+If you eat more you get more calories and nutrients. - Calories: Choose foods that help you get the nutrients you need without going over your daily calorie goal. - Total fat, saturated fat, and trans fat: - Healthy fats.
+Choose foods with less than 5 grams (g) of total fat per serving.
+Try to pick foods with hearthealthy fats. - Saturated fat and trans fat.
+Choose foods with less than 3g per serving of these fats because they are not heart healthy. - Read ingredients.
+If a food contains partially hydrogenated oils, then it has trans fat. - Sodium: Look for foods that are low in sodium.
+Each day, eat less than 2400 mg sodium or the limit set for you by your healthcare team.
+For those with heart disease this may be 1500 mg of sodium a day. - Total carbohydrate and sugars: If you have high triglycerides, choose foods with less than 30g total carbohydrate and less than 15g sugars per serving. - Dietary fiber: Aim to get 25 to 30g of dietary fiber each day.
 To meet this goal, include foods with at least 5g fiber per serving.